 What is the difference between being a person and being moss, a bit of garbage, or a cauliflower?
 What a cauliflower is is fixed, let us suppose, by nature.
 According to the existentialist, this is not true of the human being.
 That is, what is true of us is, at least in part, a function of what we say or think about ourselves, how we live our lives.
 We are, as it is sometimes said, self-interpreting animals; as such, freedom is fundamental to the kinds of beings we are.
 Consequently, we bear a kind of responsibility for what is true of us that the cauliflower does not, and nothing can disburden us of that responsibility.
 What, if anything, can have authority for me, in view of my radical freedom?
 Can anything, and, if so, does nothing?
 What can authority even mean in such circumstances?
 What does obedience to such authority look like?
 In what ways can authority and obedience be deformed?
 Such questions are not unique to the philosophical movement known as existentialism, but it is characteristic of the latter that it so consistently leaves the asking and answering of them entirely to the individual, particularly concerned as it is with the various ways in which we tend to disown responsibility for asking and answering them ourselves.
 Existentialist themes are the stuff of great modern literature as well as of European philosophy in the mid and late 20th century.
 Our colloquium will focus on one seminal example: Dostoevsky’s Crime and Punishment, in which a young and impoverished law student Raskolnikov commits an apparently senseless murder with the aim of determining whether morality is truly binding on him.
 The bulk of the novel is spent trying to decipher Raskolnikov’s peculiar motivations and to understand the significance of his ostensible failure to “step over” morality.
 In our Colloquium we will read and critically analyse Dostoevsky’s great novel through the lens of Kierkegaard’s Fear and Trembling and Nietzsche’s The Anti-Christ, with an eye to understanding his conceptions of good, evil, and human agency.

 Like any creative medium, games combine technical and artistic processes in their design, and can be analyzed and critiqued from a variety of academic perspectives.
 Game designers use mathematical and computational tools to balance complex interconnected systems of abstract rules, and narrative and storytelling structures to give their designs meaning.
 Game critics think about games in the context of modern societies, and games succeed and fail in their relationships with player psychologies.
-In this course, students will read and discuss a variety of scholarly works on game design and criticism; design and refine their own games through a series of design challenges; and test and review experimental games that push the boundaries of the design and play experiences.
+In this course, students will design and iteratively redesign their own paper and cardstock games; read and discuss a variety of scholarly works on game design and criticism; and think about experimental games that push the boundaries of the design and play experiences.

 In the robust, complex, and intriguing wizarding world of Harry Potter, J.K.
 Rowling masterfully weaves fantasy with reality to create underlying subplots related to dealing with difference.
 In this course, we will journey together through the Harry Potter series to analyze, discuss, and evaluate many of these subplots to guide our inquiry into questions such as: what is the social hierarchy in the wizarding world and how does it overlap with or differ from the real world?
 How do the natures of the characters and their manifestations of prejudice allow readers to connect to the characters and better understand prejudice?
 What does Rowling offer as solutions to prejudicial social attitudes and institutions and would these solutions “solve” these issues in the real world today?
 We will draw upon J.K.
 Rowling’s series, in addition to other sources that will help guide our conversations on these topics.
 Familiarity with the Harry Potter texts is recommended.